 To keep you from wasting those days, McGee suggests imagining that there is a shot clock displayed above your child’s head.
 It is constantly counting down the time you have left with them.
 When you are reminded that you have limited time with your kids, it changes your perspective and your priorities.
 You want to make the most of that time and use it in meaningful ways.

 Of course, you can’t do everything, and saying “Yes” to your kids means you will have to say “No” to other things.
 If you spend an hour reading books with your kids, building a LEGO spaceship with them, or studying the Bible so that you can share with them what you’ve learned—that’s an hour you can’t spend doing something else.
 Maybe it means you won’t win yard of the month in your neighborhood, or you won’t be up to date on the latest TV show everyone is chatting about.
-Maybe you’ll have to shut down your social media profiles, because you’re too busy making memories with your kids to worry about filtering those memories to impress your friends.
+Maybe you’ll have to shut down your social media profiles, because you’re too busy making memories with your kids to worry about filtering and editing those memories to impress your friends.

 You might even have to say “No” to some truly good things—and that’s OK, as long as you’re doing it in order to focus on even better things.
 Your family is your number one ministry opportunity, and it’s the only job that only you can do.
-No one else can be the dad or mom to your kids (or be the husband or wife of your spouse).
+No one else can be dad or mom to your kids (or be the husband or wife of your spouse).
 Set your priorities accordingly.

 How can you spend that time with your kids in meaningful ways?